-In consideration of the execution option Agreement by Amerigon Incorporated, I , • , th ne spouse of the Director therein named, do here terms and provisions thereof and of the Plan ee to be bound by all of the DATED:, Signat ure of f Sp ouse
+In consideration of the execution of the foregoing Nonqualified Stock Option Agreement by Amerigon Incorporated, I, , the spouse of the Director therein named, do hereby agree to be bound by all of the terms and provisions thereof and of the Plan.

+DATED: , 19.